FAQs (Frequently Asked Questions)

 This was a surprising question for me, and I would like to squelch any misconceptions immediately.
 We never hold anyone hostage at DaySpring.
 Your sponsor will drive you to DaySpring Episcopal Conference Center in Ellenton, Florida as a part of their palanca to you.
 Your sponsor will also arrange for your pick-up on Sunday, or pick you up themselves.
 We encourage each participant to engage fully in the weekend without distractions of “the world” (i.e. cell phones, internet, or watches).
 If it becomes apparent that this weekend isn’t the right time for you – arrangements can and will be made for your pick-up.

 What is Palanca?

-What is Palanca?
 Palanca is intercessory prayer, sacrifice, or works of mercy.
 Palanca is basically the prayers and sacrifices we make for someone or something.
 Prayer and self-denial are palanca.
 The word “palanca” is Spanish for a lever or crowbar.
-In the sense in which it is used in Cursillo, it means Eucharist, Rosaries, fasting, prayers, and personal sacrifices which are offered on behalf of the Cursillistas or Pilgrims.
+In the Cursilo movement, palanca can involve eucharist, rosaries, fasting, prayers, and personal sacrifices you offer on behalf of the Cursillistas or Pilgrims.

-What is Ultreya?
 Ultreya is the place where all Cursillistas come together and grow as a witnessing apostolic community.
 Guests (non-Cursillistas) are always welcome!
 It is a great place to find out more info.
 An Ultreya is not parish specific.
-Usually, parishes share the responsibility of hosting, and Cursillistas from all parishes are always encouraged to attend and bring a dish to share for dinner.
+Usually, parishes share the responsibility of hosting.
+We encourage Cursillistas from all parishes to attend and bring a dish to share for dinner.
 Someone will give a witness talk and grouping and of course the music we love to sing.
 Your parish representative is a great resource to find out where to attend an Ultreya.